detective-owl/Marshal-Bot/Description.md

 I used the original code of HenryChu in this project but encountered some issues with it.
 I am trying to learn how to integrate the NRF24L01 in this system to add another wireless display.

 Here is the demostration that HenryChu made (https://www.youtube.com/watch?v=_LAO7Xp4yGY&ab_channel=HenryChu).
-I'm trying to do this type of signals so I'll only be using 2 of the servo (https://www.youtube.com/watch?v=0Mpl4VtUABI&ab_channel=MABTechnicalTraining).
+I'm trying to do this type of signals so for now, I'll only be using 2 of the servo (https://www.youtube.com/watch?v=0Mpl4VtUABI&ab_channel=MABTechnicalTraining).

 ### THINGS TO DO OR ISSUES: